 We believe that long-term performance is achieved through an ownership culture that rewards and encourages our named executive officers to foster our long-term success.
 We believe that an effective method to reward and encourage such success is through the use of stock-based awards.
 The purposes of the LTIP are to attract, motivate and retain our key employees and directors upon whose judgment, initiative and efforts the financial success and growth of our business largely depends, to provide additional incentive to our employees and directors through stock ownership and other rights that promote and recognize our financial success and growth, and to align management's interests to that of our stockholders.
-As part of the LTIP, we include a "Change in Control" provision that more closely aligns our interests with the named executive officers in the event of a possible change in control by allowing the Compensation Committee to adjust the LTIP awards to maintain and protect the rights of the participants in the LTIP in case of a change in control.
+As part of the LTIP, we include a "Change in Control" provision that more closely aligns our interests with the named executive officers in the event of a change in control by allowing the Compensation Committee to adjust the LTIP awards to maintain and protect the rights of the participants in the LTIP in case of a change in control.
 Under the terms of the LTIP, the Compensation Committee has the authority to determine who will receive awards under the LTIP, the amounts of the awards and the limitations on those awards.

-The Compensation Committee approved equity awards to the named executive officers in 2011 after considering the target value of equity for each named executive officer recommended by Mercer in its Mercer Executive Compensation Review, compensation levels of our compensation peer companies, and general individual and corporate performance.
-The Compensation Committee elected to award equity compensation to our named executive officers during 2011 composed of one-third stock options, one-third restricted stock and one-third performance shares.
+The Compensation Committee approved equity awards to the named executive officers in 2012 after considering the market data with respect to each named executive officer in the Mercer Executive Compensation Review, compensation levels of our Peer Group and general individual and corporate performance.
+The Compensation Committee elected to award equity compensation to our named executive officers, except Mr. Green, during 2012 composed of one-third non-qualifying stock options, one-third restricted stock and one-third performance shares.
 The Compensation Committee elected this mix because it concluded that doing so represented an appropriate balance between the incentives provided by the different types of equity.
 For example, stock options only generate value if the value of the stock appreciates; restricted stock provides a benefit by helping to retain key employees; and performance shares are designed to vary the level of rewards a named executive officer receives dependent on actual corporate performance results that are critical to stockholders.
+As Mr. Green had reached normal retirement age on the date of the 2012 award of equity compensation, because of the immediate income tax liability that would have arisen with an award of restricted stock, the Compensation Committee elected to award Mr. Green equity compensation in the form of 100% non-qualifying stock options.